robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 the previous section.

-To ease migrating from criticality to skipping, the old :option:`--noncritical` option works as a direct alias for the new :option:`--skiponfailure`.
-When using :option:`--noncritical` earlier, matched tests were marked non-critical and their failures did not affect the final execution status.
-Nowadays using this option causes matched tests to be marked skipped if they fail and failures do not affect the final status either.
+To ease migrating from criticality to skipping, the old :option:`--noncritical` option worked as an alias for the new :option:`--skiponfailure` in Robot Framework 4.0 and also the old :option:`--critical` option was preserved.
+Both old options were deprecated and they were removed in Robot Framework 5.0.

-Also the old :option:`--critical` option is preserved but using it in combination with :option:`--noncritical` does not work same way as earlier.
-Both of these options are deprecated and they do not anymore have any affect when used with Rebot_.

 Suite status
 ~~~~~~~~~~~~